 That’s not the case anymore.
 Now, Pinterest surfaces a lot more recent content, as the algorithm now favors new pins over repinning.
+In fact, pins with the word “new” in their text overlay lead to nine times higher aided awareness.
 That’s great news for your next campaign, right?

 Pinterest Favors Relevancy

 Relevance has a lot to do with user experience on Pinterest.
-The platform has taken some pretty big steps in the last year to influence how different topics and content types show up in-feed.
+The platform has taken some pretty big steps in recent years to influence how different topics and content types show up in-feed.

 For example… previously, to keep from sharing misinformation, Pinterest would suppress searches most likely to turn up questionable or controversial info, like a search on vaccines.

 Now, instead of suppressing searches, Pinterest presents information from trusted experts ONLY and removes users’ ability to comment and provide feedback on that info.